Most of the foreign workers need a Work Permit to work in Canada on a temporary basis. There are mainly two types of work permits:

 - holding a valid temporary resident permit / tourist visa.

-- the candidate who has applied for permanent residence.
+- the candidate who has applied for permanent residence from inside Canada and is waiting on a decision.

 - have a temporary residence permit which is valid for at least 6 months.